This Albania travel guide was last updated on 29/07/2021.

 Tirana Pyramid.
 Originally a museum dedicated to the former Communist leader of Albania, Enver Hoxha, the Pyramid of Tirana is now dilapidated and mostly unused, but kids and tourists often climb up it to watch the sunset.

-Hang out at Blokku.
+Hang out in Blokku.
 Blokku is the district where all of the expensive hipster bars are located and is where everybody goes to party.

 Bunk’Art 2.
 A museum in an anti-nuclear bunker, this museum is dedicated to the history of Communism and goes 5 storeys underground.
 There is a smaller Bunk’Art 1 museum in the centre of Tirana.
 To reach Bunk’Art 2 you will need to take a local bus.